-Design Workshop is an exciting program that combines design, architecture, and hands on building experience.
-Students have the opportunity to design and build a project at Santo Domingo Pueblo at the end of the program.
-Workshops run from June 6 – July 1, 9AM-4PM Monday through Thursdays.
-We offer both full and partial scholarships and there are potential opportunities for paid internships with local architecture and building firms upon completion of the program.
+Design Workshop is an exciting four-week program that combines design, mapping, architecture, and hands on building experience.
+Students have the opportunity to design and build a mobile art project at MAKE Santa Fe at the end of the program, that will debut at the Art of the Machine this summer.
+Workshops run from June 5-30, 9AM-4PM Monday through Thursdays.
+SFAI offers both full and partial scholarships.
 Design Workshop is open to high school and college age students.
 Students earn dual high school and college credit through Santa Fe Community College.

 SFAI DESIGN WORKSHOP inspires high school and college students to see that they have a real, tangible role to play in transforming communities.
 Participants will view the world in a holistic way and experience how art, architecture, culture, design, and place come together in the practice of designing with community.
 How can youth engage with their communities in a thoughtful and creative manner?
 How can creativity, building skills, and design thinking be seen as an instrument for social change?
 How can we teach an active form of empathy to our next generation?
 SFAI DESIGN WORKSHOP addresses these critical questions through applied design.

 “Design Workshop is a program where teens are given the opportunity to present their ideas and gain a lot of knowledge and ideas while also having tough challenges and overcoming them.”
 MAYA 11th Grader

 “It’s a program people of all ages can collaborate to invent and create many different structures, sculptures, and models.
 The ideas & concepts shared made this workshop fantastic!”
 THOMAS College Freshman

 “It’s brilliant, it’s innovative, and it’s definitely challenging.”
 JUSTICE 12th Grader